Section 14 of 22

 Understand the Road Conditions

-When driving at night, make sure you can stop in the distance lit by your headlights.
-Use your high-beam headlights when possible.
-This includes an open country or dark city streets.
+When driving at night, use your high-beam headlights on open country roads or dark city streets.
+Make sure you can stop in the distance lit by your headlights.
 Do not use high-beam headlights in areas where they are illegal.
 Dim your high-beam headlights to avoid blinding the driver of an oncoming vehicle.
 If another vehicle’s lights are too bright:

 - Do not look directly into the oncoming headlights.